prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>html defines whether notification message is HTML or plain text.
-When true, the message can include HTML formatting tags.</p>
+When true, the message can include HTML formatting tags. html and monospace formatting are mutually exclusive.</p>
 </td>
 </tr>
 <tr>